jsdabrowski/RA-Models/README.md

 ## How to use

-First download ```uc-ra-models.html``` to your desired localisation and then open in your web browser.
+First download ```uc-ra-models.html``` to your desired localisation and then open it in your web browser.

 ## Citation